harrisonlab/phytophthora_fragariae/OrthoFinder.md

 Isolate name (total number of orthogroups) number of unique singleton genes number of unique groups of inparalogs

+Singletons will always show up as zeros due to different naming by OrthoFinder

 ###UK race 1 focused analysis

 ```
 A4
-The total number of orthogroups and singleton genes in this isolate:  19,050
+The total number of orthogroups and singleton genes in this isolate:  28,179
-The total number of orthogroups and singleton genes not in the venn diagram:  3,675
+The total number of orthogroups and singleton genes not in the venn diagram:  5,090
-The total number of singleton genes not in the venn diagram:  1,319
+The total number of singleton genes not in the venn diagram:  0
 NOV-5
-The total number of orthogroups and singleton genes in this isolate:  19,063
+The total number of orthogroups and singleton genes in this isolate:  28,226
-The total number of orthogroups and singleton genes not in the venn diagram:  2,368
+The total number of orthogroups and singleton genes not in the venn diagram:  5,103
-The total number of singleton genes not in the venn diagram:  1,317
+The total number of singleton genes not in the venn diagram:  0
 NOV-27
-The total number of orthogroups and singleton genes in this isolate:  19,072
+The total number of orthogroups and singleton genes in this isolate:  28,243
-The total number of orthogroups and singleton genes not in the venn diagram:  3,697
+The total number of orthogroups and singleton genes not in the venn diagram:  5,154
-The total number of singleton genes not in the venn diagram:  1,218
+The total number of singleton genes not in the venn diagram:  0
 NOV-71
-The total number of orthogroups and singleton genes in this isolate:  18,945
+The total number of orthogroups and singleton genes in this isolate:  28,012
-The total number of orthogroups and singleton genes not in the venn diagram:  3,570
+The total number of orthogroups and singleton genes not in the venn diagram:  4,923
-The total number of singleton genes not in the venn diagram:  1,288
+The total number of singleton genes not in the venn diagram:  0
 BC-16
-The total number of orthogroups and singleton genes in this isolate:  20,096
+The total number of orthogroups and singleton genes in this isolate:  28,908
-The total number of orthogroups and singleton genes not in the venn diagram:  4,721
+The total number of orthogroups and singleton genes not in the venn diagram:  5,819
-The total number of singleton genes not in the venn diagram:  2,593
+The total number of singleton genes not in the venn diagram:  0
 NOV-9
-The total number of orthogroups and singleton genes in this isolate:  18,942
+The total number of orthogroups and singleton genes in this isolate:  28,025
-The total number of orthogroups and singleton genes not in the venn diagram:  3,567
+The total number of orthogroups and singleton genes not in the venn diagram:  4,936
-The total number of singleton genes not in the venn diagram:  1,231
+The total number of singleton genes not in the venn diagram:  0
 BC-1
-The total number of orthogroups and singleton genes in this isolate:  19,004
+The total number of orthogroups and singleton genes in this isolate:  28,162
-The total number of orthogroups and singleton genes not in the venn diagram:  2,322
+The total number of orthogroups and singleton genes not in the venn diagram:  4,918
-The total number of singleton genes not in the venn diagram:  1,228
+The total number of singleton genes not in the venn diagram:  0
 ```

 ###UK race 2 focused analysis